Faculty Research Interests

 Lucy Bencharit

 Factors that promote positive outcomes for diverse groups in employment, workplace, and classroom settings.
 Ways that cultural factors may subtly and unconsciously shape our behaviors, judgments, and decision making.
-Explorations of how to leverage our cultural values to facilitate successful work and classroom outcomes in an increasingly multicultural world.
-Emphasizing the ways in which we can intervene in our environments to create healthy, efficient, and equitable organizations and institutions.
+Explorations of how culture influences our emotional values, behaviors and employment outcomes.
+Investigating how to leverage our cultural values to facilitate successful work and classroom outcomes in an increasingly multicultural world.
+Emphasizing the ways in which we can intervene on our environments to create healthy, efficient, and equitable organizations and institutions.

 Kelly Bennion